-To subscribe, comment, see archives or categories of posts click on the picture and scroll to the end.
-Please subscribe, comment, and share.
+To subscribe, comment, see archives of posts click on the picture, and scroll to the end.

-Thank you to all who read my books.
-A special thank you to those who leave a review on Amazon or Goodreads.
-If you click on the picture below and purchase an item through the Amazon link I receive a percentage of the sale through the Amazon affiliate program.
+Thank you to everyone that reads my books.
+A special thank you to those who leave a review on Goodreads and Amazon.
+If you click on the Amazon link and purchase an item I receive a small percentage of the sale through the Amazon affiliate link.